alvarogarcia7/blog_source/content/blog/2017-03-16-stateful-stateless-components.markdown

 > [...]
 [T]he three main system options for organizations seeking to upgrade their systems and the pros and cons of each

+  * Make
+  * Buy
+  * Rent

+IT managers have different criteria for deciding which components to assign in each category.

 ## Another criteria for deciding

 At a client, they have taken the decision to split their core IT systems in to the three options: make, buy, rent.